Dolganoff/Preamp_3EQ_LA/README.txt

 Folder Structure
 ----------------

-If you've downloaded this documentation as a complete zip package, you'll see the following folders inside:
+* If you've downloaded this documentation as a zip package, you'll see the following folders inside:

 root:
-  README.md: this file
+  README.txt: this file
-  LICENSE: license terms
+  LICENSE.txt: license terms
   cern_ohl_v_1_2_howto-1.pdf: guide on licence usage
+  TODO.txt: for unfinished projects only - current project status and todo list.

 src:
   documentation sources including schematics, pcb layout and fabrication plots